Posts

 Image

 We are delighted to announce a Call for Book Chapters for the upcoming edited volume titled “Emerging Trends and Future Directions in Comparative Literature.”
 This volume aims to explore the evolving landscape of comparative literature, highlighting innovative approaches, interdisciplinary perspectives, and the critical examination of literature across cultures, languages, and genres.
 We invite scholars, researchers, and academicians to contribute original, thought-provoking chapters that engage with contemporary debates and future directions in the field.
-This new publication builds on the success of our previous works: Political Consciousness in Nayantara Sahgal Selected Novels (upcoming), which investigates the intersection of literature and political thought in modern Indian writing.
+This new publication builds on the success of our previous works: Political Consciousness in Nayantara Sahgal Selected Novels , which investigates the intersection of literature and political thought in modern Indian writing.
 Indian Responses to 21st Century African Women’s Writing , which examined cross-cultural narratives and literary dialogues between Indian and African literary traditions.
-Creative Disruption: ...
+Creative Disruption: Impact of AI on...

 Call for Book Chapters: Emerging Trends and Future Directions in Comparative Literature